Employee share incentive design

-Employers need to decide do they want to benefit the entire workforce or a select few.
-The decision will help define the choices.
+Employers need to decide who do they want to provide the benefit to?

 - The SAYE and SIP share plans are not discretionary.
 All employees must be invited to participate.
 There is not the ability to pick and chose participants as is offered under the CSOP option regime.

 - EMI options are discretionary but larger businesses and groups will not qualify.